sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 tokens in secure clusters.
 See [Running on Yarn](https://spark.apache.org/docs/latest/running-on-yarn.html).

-### Filesystem client is not configured to use Delegation Tokens.

-The `fs.s3a.aws.credentials.provider` option has not been set, or, if set, does not list the delegation token credential provider as one of the providers.

-This is independent of the value of `fs.s3a.delegation.tokens.enabled`;
-the delegation token credential provider must be explicitly listed in your list of chosen credential providers.

 ### Tokens Expire before job completes

 The default duration of session and role tokens as set in `fs.s3a.assumed.role.session.duration` is one hour, "1h".

 For session tokens, this can be increased to any time up to 36 hours.